Skip to Main Content

-For more information from the University of Newcastle, see Generative AI in Research - Guidance for Researchers (for University of Newcastle staff and researchers only).
+For more information from the University of Newcastle, see Generative AI in Research - Guidance for Researchers (PDF, requires staff login to access).

 If you are permitted to use generative AI tools for any part of your research, you must acknowledge this openly in your research documentation.
 Use the following links to check different publishers’ statements on the use of generative AI tools to produce content for publication: